 - Check cash flow on a weekly basis and monitor any potential issues such as upcoming tax or super payments.

-- Review business performance against forecasts on a monthly basis and make adjustments where necessary, such as providing discounts for early payment or negotiating longer terms with suppliers if cash flow is tight.
+- Review business performance against forecasts on a monthly basis.
+Make adjustments where necessary, such as providing discounts for early payment or negotiating longer terms if cash flow is tight.

-- Ensure invoices are issued as soon as jobs are done or at least on a regular basis.
-Online services such as Harvest can also help chase money by sending automated payment reminders.
+- Ensure invoices are issued as soon as jobs are done.
+Online services such as Harvest can chase money by sending automated payment reminders.

-- Follow up outstanding invoices, regardless of the client, with the same procedure.
+- Follow up outstanding invoices with the same procedure.
 For example, send an email reminder after 30 days saying “Reminder that your invoice issued on XXX is now late by XXX days.
-Please can you settle the outstanding amount by XXX”
+Please settle the outstanding amount by XXX.”

-- If your email is ignored follow up with a phone call, then send a letter two weeks after.
+- If your email is ignored, follow up with a phone call, then send a letter two weeks after.
 Still no joy?
-Consider contacting debt collectors thereafter.
+Consider contacting debt collectors.

-- Ensure personal and business finances are kept separate, with a separate bank account set up with automatic payments to cover GST, PAYG and staff superannuation.
+- Ensure personal and business finances are kept separate, with a different bank account set up for automatic payments to cover GST, PAYG and staff superannuation.

-- Set up a proper record keeping system, including contracts and insurance documents, tax records, employee data, licences, safety and other information legally required for your business, such as a food safety plan for a cafe.
+- Set up a proper record-keeping system, including contracts and insurance documents, tax records, employee data, licences, safety and other information legally required for your business.

-If things don’t run as smoothly as you would like, there are sources of advice available if you urgently need some help:
+If things aren’t running smoothly, there are sources of advice for when you urgently need some help:

 - Federal government support, such as business.gov.au or the Fair Work Ombudsman Small Business Helpline.

-Talk to Prospa about obtaining business finance to support your growth plans, in 2016 and beyond.
+Talk to Prospa on 1300 882 867 about obtaining a small business loan to support your growth plans for the future.